-- 109. Determining how many homes the Plan should cater for in the parish is not straightforward. - 110.Legislation requires that a neighbourhood plan must be in general conformity with national and local (i.e. Sheffield city) strategic planning policies.
+109. Determining how many homes the Plan should cater for in the Parish is not straightforward.

+- 110.Legislation requires that a Neighbourhood Plan must be in general conformity with national and local (i.e. Sheffield city) strategic planning policies.
 This means that it cannot be prepared in isolation.
-It needs to take into consideration, and generally work with, the grain of local and national planning policies. - 111.
-At the local level, the key planning document, which the Plan must have regard is the Sheffield Plan. - 112.
-The Plan considers that the amount and specific location of housing to be provided in the parish and the wider Sheffield area is best determined through the Sheffield Plan.
+It needs to take into consideration, and generally work with, the grain of local and national planning policies. - 111.At the local level, the key planning document, which the Plan must have regard is the Sheffield Plan. - 112.
+The Plan considers that the amount and specific location of housing to be provided in the Parish and the wider Sheffield area is best determined through the Sheffield Plan.
 This, however, is complicated by the revised timescale for its preparation. - 113.
 This consultation is the last public stage before the draft Sheffield Plan is submitted by Sheffield CC Government for independent examination.
-It is expected to be adopted in 2024. - 114.
-The final adopted Sheffield Plan will set out the revised housing requirements for Sheffield, as well as identifying the sites required to meet this need.
+It is expected to be adopted in 2024. - 114.The final adopted Sheffield Plan will set out the revised housing requirements for Sheffield, as well as identifying the sites required to meet this need.
 The housing numbers required within the city have changed in recent years, and the present policy of Sheffield CC as set out in Policy SP1 in the draft Sheffield Plan is to develop 35,530 new homes by 2039 (2,090 homes per annum from 2022 to 2039) with the focus of development on previously developed land within the existing urban areas- these are the Main Urban Area of Sheffield, and the two Principal Towns of Chapeltown/High Green and Stocksbridge/ Deepcar.
 This has helped to set the parameters for this Plan. - 115.
-How much of this housing development the Plan should cater for is complicated by the fact that the overall housing target contained in the draft Sheffield Plan is not disaggregated to individual settlements or parishes, including the parish.
-It does, however, allocate over 300 housing and mixed-use sites, which collectively, it is envisaged, should provide sufficient land to meet the housing requirements for the city.
+How much of this housing development the Plan should cater for is complicated by the fact that the overall housing target contained in the draft Sheffield Plan is not disaggregated to individual settlements or parishes, including the Parish.
+It does, however, allocate over 300 housing and mixed-use sites, which collectively, it is envisaged, should provide sufficient land to meet the housing requirements for the city. - 116.
+These allocations include three sites in the Parish: - Former Chapeltown Training Centre, Lane End (which has an estimated capacity of 14 homes). - Former Swimming Baths, Burncross Road (which has an estimated capacity of 10 homes). - Eden Park Service Station, Grenoside (which has an estimated capacity of 20 homes). - 117.
+While the community has reservations and concerns about the scale of housing development planned for the Parish as set out in the emerging Sheffield Plan, it is willing to accept that the development of these sites will provide for a proportionate level of housing growth that balances provision for the needs of its residents with the need to contribute appropriately to the overall housing and wider needs of Sheffield.